 Education at Bilton Grange is provided with regard to the Special Educational Needs Code of Practice.
-The school has a named SENCo (Head of LDD, Nicola Sodhi) who supports our provision of learning support for all children within the Pre-Prep.
-Mrs Sodhi can be contacted on nso@biltongrange.co.uk.
+The school has a named SENCo (Head of LDD, Thomas Hudson Law), and Nicola Sodhi is the named EHCP coordinator.
+Mrs Sodhi can be contacted on nso@biltongrange.co.uk and Mr Hudson Law on twhl@biltongrange.co.uk .